 1. Where is DUMBO?

-Perhaps the city’s most enchanting new neighborhood, DUMBO describes the area “Down Under the Manhattan Bridge Overpass.”
+Perhaps the city’s most enchanting new neighborhood, DUMBO describes the area “Down Under the Manhattan Bridge Overpass,” on the Brooklyn waterfront.
 ABOUT DUMBO

 2. Is there parking in DUMBO?